 If your business provides a service to others, you may need professional liability insurance, also known as Errors & Omissions (E&O) insurance.
-Professional service firms, media organisations, public entities, consultants and recruitment firms are just a few types of businesses that are constantly at risk of being sued over the services they perform and the information they disseminate.
+Professional service firms, media organisations, public entities, consultants and staffing firms are just a few types of businesses that are constantly at risk of being sued over the services they perform and the information they disseminate.
 A professional liability policy can provide protection, even if the lawsuit is without merit.

-Every business is different and has its own unique liability risks so it’s always important to review your coverage options with your agent or broker.
+Every business is different and has it's own unique liability risks so it's always important to review your coverage options with your agent or broker.